Government Procurement Fraud Charges & Avoiding Criminal Liability

 Mandatory Self Disclosure Under Federal Acquisition Regulation (“FAR”): The Federal Acquisition Regulation requires federal government contractors to self-disclose actions for themselves or its employees and occurrences of criminal conduct (whether you may think it is or not), fraudulent actions, conflict of interest situations, a fraudulent activity involving bribery or gratuities, Buy American Act violations and various other actions.
 All self-disclosed actions must be directly related to the government contract whether at the bidding or performance stages.

 How to Avoid Criminal Liability?
 Avoiding criminal liability in a government contract fraud case first starts with your internal policing before a procurement investigation starts.
 Contractors should be consistently reviewing their internal policies and controls.
 However, this is not always a realistic request for many small businesses.
-A more realistic approach is that when you find out that your or your company is being investigated, your procurement fraud attorney should assessment the criminal elements of the crime and immediately assess at the beginning of the investigation whether or not the federal prosecutor’s case is weak.
-If the initial evidence is weak, then the lawyer will conduct a separate internal corporate investigation.
+A more realistic approach is that when you find out that your or your company is being investigated, your procurement fraud attorney should assess the criminal elements of the crime and immediately assess at the beginning of the investigation whether or not the federal prosecutor’s case is weak.
+If the initial evidence is weak, the lawyer will conduct a separate internal corporate investigation.
 Being able to push back early during the investigation state can minimize criminal liability.

 Contact Our Government Procurement Fraud Defense Lawyers